Skip advert

 What are the downsides of a salary sacrifice car scheme?

-A salary sacrifice car scheme means your salary is lower than it would be on paper if you chose to lease a car directly, even though your disposable income after car costs could be higher.
-A lower salary could affect how much you can borrow for a mortgage or loan.
+A salary sacrifice car scheme means your take-home salary is lower than it would be if you didn’t lease a car in this way.
+Even though your disposable income could be higher with a salary sacrifice car scheme, a lower salary after income tax and National Insurance are deducted could affect how much you can borrow for a mortgage or loan.

-A lower salary can also have a bearing on your life insurance, which is usually worked out on salary.
+A lower salary can also have a bearing on your life insurance, which is usually worked out on post-tax salary.
 It can also mean you miss out on a refund of pension contributions with a defined benefit pension scheme if you leave a job within the first two years, because a salary sacrifice car scheme counts as employer contributions.

 Lastly, there may be a limited choice of cars depending on what is available through the lease provider for your employer’s salary sacrifice car scheme.